MadLadSquad/MadLadSquadSite/README.md

 1. [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2
 branches are in sync, also works for forks and upstream
 1. [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - A C and C++ parser for CLI arguments
-1. [UntitledMathSolver](https://github.com/MadLadSquad/UntitledMathSolver) - A C and C++ backend for a calculator
 1. [UntitledDesktopOverlay](https://github.com/MadLadSquad/UntitledDesktopOverlay) - A Gentoo/Funtoo overlay for all MadLadSquad, UDE and UDF applications + additional components for the desktops, to be developed
 1. [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine) - A fully turing complete templating engine using a lisp-like language written in C and C++
 1. [GenericScripts](https://github.com/MadLadSquad/GenericScripts) - A list of generic scripts we use a lot on most of our repositories